polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 evaluating its logic - Alternatively load up your module somehow, before evaluating its internal logic, if your app/module is not loaded.

+**Notice** - Speech recognition is only accessible, either on 127.0.0.1, or through an SSL connection, due to the security settings in Google Chrome.
+If you intend to use the Magic Menu, you have to make sure you install an SSL keypair on your server - Which for the record, the integrated _"install.sh"_ script will ask you to do on your behalf, and automatically take care of, if you answer it correctly during installation.